JuliaLang/julia/README.windows.md

 Cross-Compile
 -------------

-If you prefer to cross-compile, the following steps should get you started:
+If you prefer to cross-compile, the following steps should get you started.

+### Building on Ubuntu

 First, you will need to ensure your system has the required dependencies.
-Note that I build on an Ubuntu system, so the `make dist` may not be fully functional on other systems.
 On Ubuntu 12.04, the following command will install the required build dependencies.

 ```
 apt-get install \